nikomatsakis/rfcs/text/0000-contingency-plan.md

 interesting one (contextual keywords may suffice, or else perhaps some kind of escaping syntax -- we defer this question here for a later RFC).

+In the previous section on breaking changes, we identified various criteria that can be used to decide how to approach a breaking change (i.e., how far to go in attempting to mitigate the fallout).
+For the most part, those same criteria also apply when deciding whether to accept an "opt-in" change:

+- How many crates on `crates.io` would break if they "opted-in" to the change, and would opting in require extensive changes?
+- Does the change silently change the result of running the program, or simply cause additional compilation failures?
+  - Opt-in changes that silently change the result of running the program are particularly unlikely to be accepted.
+- What changes are needed to get code compiling again?
+Are those changes obvious from the error message?

 # Drawbacks